The State of Reconciliation in Australia

 Reporting on the State of Reconciliation

-The 2021 State of Reconciliation in Australia report captures a snapshot of where we are on our reconciliation journey, where we need to go, and how we are going to get there.
+The 2021 State of Reconciliation in Australia report is a snapshot of where we are on our reconciliation journey, where we need to go, and how we are going to get there.

 The second such report, it builds upon the first State of Reconciliation in Australia Report, produced in 2016, which identified for the first time the five dimensions of reconciliation—Historical Acceptance; Race Relations; Equality and Equity; Institutional Integrity; and Unity.